 Eye Care Tips Your Ophthalmologist Wants You To Know

-Every year, Americans contract up to one million eye infections that require medical attention from a doctor.
+Every year, Americans contract up to one million eye infections requiring medical attention from a doctor.
 The good news is that it is possible to stave off these infections and other common eye problems by being proactive about your health.
 Here are a few ophthalmologist-approved things everyone can do.

 Maintain An Active, Healthy Lifestyle